CyclopsUNAM/Cyclops/README.md

 ## Conclusions

-What surprised us was knowing that the change in the position of the stars is almost imperceptible, although we are satisfied with the work done, the observed position of the constellations: Leo, Aquarius, Scoprio does not vary much in the future.
+The surprising outcome of this proyect is that the diferences between the position of the stars is almost imperceptible and it would be necessary that the stars were further away in order to notice a change.

 ## Used tools